Loop Capital Maintains Costco Wholesale (COST) Buy Recommendation

 Ofi Invest Asset Management holds 48,856K shares representing 11.02% ownership of the company.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 13,453K shares representing 3.03% ownership of the company.
-In it's prior filing, the firm reported owning 13,217K shares, representing an increase of 1.76%.
-The firm decreased its portfolio allocation in COST by 9.14% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 13,735K shares representing 3.10% ownership of the company.
+In it's prior filing, the firm reported owning 13,453K shares, representing an increase of 2.05%.
+The firm increased its portfolio allocation in COST by 2.61% over the last quarter.

-VFINX - Vanguard 500 Index Fund Investor Shares holds 10,232K shares representing 2.31% ownership of the company.
-In it's prior filing, the firm reported owning 10,041K shares, representing an increase of 1.86%.
-The firm decreased its portfolio allocation in COST by 9.26% over the last quarter.
+VFINX - Vanguard 500 Index Fund Investor Shares holds 10,354K shares representing 2.33% ownership of the company.
+In it's prior filing, the firm reported owning 10,232K shares, representing an increase of 1.18%.
+The firm increased its portfolio allocation in COST by 2.15% over the last quarter.

 Geode Capital Management holds 8,210K shares representing 1.85% ownership of the company.
 In it's prior filing, the firm reported owning 8,099K shares, representing an increase of 1.36%.
 The firm increased its portfolio allocation in COST by 2.04% over the last quarter.

 Bank Of America holds 8,124K shares representing 1.83% ownership of the company.
 In it's prior filing, the firm reported owning 7,770K shares, representing an increase of 4.36%.
-The firm decreased its portfolio allocation in COST by 73.83% over the last quarter.
+The firm increased its portfolio allocation in COST by 2.62% over the last quarter.

 Costco Wholesale Background Information